Email Us Today! contact@umonics.sg

 Calcium

 Calcium is essential for building strong bones and teeth.
-Preschoolers should have three portions of dairy products a day, such as milk, cheese, and yoghurt.
+Preschoolers should have three portions of dairy products a day, such as milk, cheese, and yogurt.
 Non-dairy sources of calcium, such as tofu, broccoli, and almonds, can also be included in their diet.

 Iron